Maxhajati/Job_Market_Data_Analysis/README.md

 The analysis utilizes SQL for data extraction and transformation and Excel for visualization through an interactive dashboard.

 ## Data Structure Overview
 The dataset was manually extracted from Glassdoor to ensure high accuracy and structured formatting, avoiding limitations associated with automated scraping.
-AI-driven categorization was then applied to classify job attributes, including job title, salary (CAD), location (city & province), company, work mode, posting date, job schedule, job level, and required skills.
+AI-driven categorization was then applied to classify job attributes, including:

+- 🔹 **Job Title**
+- 💰 **Salary**
+- 📍 **Location**
+- 🏢 **Company**
+- 💻 **Work Mode**
+- 📅 **Posting Date**
+- ⏰ **Job Schedule**
+- 📈 **Job Level**
+- 🛠️ **Required Skills**

 This hybrid approach—combining human oversight with AI-driven tagging—ensured data integrity, reduced inconsistencies, and created a well-structured dataset.
 The result is a comprehensive dataset representing the Canadian job market for data professionals as of January 2025.

 ## Executive Summary
 An analysis of 2,385 job postings from January 2025 reveals that Business Analysts (36.3%) & Data Analysts (29.5%) are the most in-demand roles, reflecting their accessibility and widespread industry applications.
 Cloud Engineers & ML Engineers earn the highest salaries, but these roles require more advanced skills & experience.